Bible Reliability

 The underlying accuracy and reliability of these copies relative to the original manuscripts is a function of three tests: How close to the time of the original writings can we date them?
 How many copies do we have?
 And how consistent is the text from one document to another?

-By these measures, the Bible is the most reliable text of the ancient writings, including the books central to the other major religions.
+As measured by these standards, the Bible is the most reliable text of the ancient writings, including the books central to the other major religions.

 We have thousands of partial and complete copies of the Old and New Testaments, many more than the ancient texts written by others.
 Moreover, portions of the New Testament copies can be dated within a few decades of the actual events, a gap that beats the other aged writings by hundreds of years.